psuero1/house-sales-project/README.md

 # Predicting Housing Sales for King County

-## Process & Sources Used
+## Purpose
-  - King County House Sales dataset
+  - To model the provided dataset with linear regression to predict the sale price of houses in King County, WA.

-## Hypothesis & Questions to Consider
+## Questions to Consider

 ## Findings